Creating Charts with FME | ChartGenerator

 Screen Shot 2021-10-15 at 11.35.33 AM.png

 Double-click the Sorter to open the parameters.
 Under "Sort By", specify the Votes attribute, Numeric, and Descending.
-This will configure the transformer to sort the features by the number of votes, with the highest number first.
+This will configure the transformer to sort the features by vote count, with the highest first.

 Screen Shot 2021-10-15 at 11.33.50 AM.png